-THE English are still having I trouble inducing young fellows to join the colors.
-First, the govone ship to find another which may ernment tried to increase enlistments by giving every recruit a giddy new blue uniform, absolutely free of charge, and still the lads refused.
+THE English are still having trouble inducing young fellows to join the colors.
+First, the government tried to increase enlistments by giving every recruit a giddy new blue uniform, absolutely free of charge, and still the lads refused.
 So now, as an appeal which, 'tis believed, no true Britisher can withstand, the military authorities announce that, hereafter, Tommy Atkins will have time off for afternoon tea.